 In undergrad I wrote my thesis on the idea that one could use writing as a vehicle for cathartic revenge on cultural imperialism.
 I took this concept a step further and (metaphorically) looked at it through the lens of reality as I studied International Trade Policy in graduate school.
 How is our own work tied to making a difference for the haves or have nots?
 Who has the power to effect change?
 How can we best position ourselves for impact?
 How can our so-called innovation economy get the most value from us so that we, in turn can reap the most benefits from it?

-I’ve worked in tech-related roles throughout my career.
+I’ve worked in tech-related roles throughout my career and run JustReachOut with my partner, Dmitry Dragilev.
 Despite much specialization and effort, I started to see that no matter the systems and processes in place or whether you have access to cutting-edge technology, the team dynamic and how individuals contribute to an organization’s culture are essential to the health of a company.
 They’re also essential to my professional development and wellness.
+I enjoy working alongside my husband, we make a good team and get each other through darkest days.

-I am proud to say my meta experience of learning about and educating others about workplace culture while simultaneously contributing to a fast-growing startup keeps me passionate as ever.
+This blog has evolved to meet my changing needs over the years.
+You will find archived posts about workplace culture as well as more recent, general posts.
 Most of my writing is influenced by my own experience in tech as a woman, a mother, and my ideas of how perverse our workplace culture can be.
 If we don’t call attention to these perversions, how will they ever change?